jaimetur/PhotoMigrator/ROADMAP.md

 ## v4.0.0:
 ### Releases date:
-  - alpha version.   : (No estimated date)
+  - Alpha version.   : (No estimated date)
-  - beta version     : (No estimated date)
+  - Beta version     : (No estimated date)
   - Release Candidate: (No estimated date)
   - Official Release : (No estimated date)

 ### TODO:
 - [ ] Include Apple Support (initially just for downloading)
     - [ ] Create Class ClassApplePhotos with the same methods and behaviour as ClassSynologyPhotos or ClassImmichPhotos. (volunteers are welcomed)